 - Electrical testing of motors, generators and power electronics

-With the government, the public sector and industry working in partnership, test facilities and demonstration sites are being made available to help develop new offshore wind technologies.
+With the government, the public sector and industry working in partnership, Scotland is a global leader in innovation with test and demonstration sites across Scotland being made available to help develop new offshore wind technologies.
 Sites such as this are particularly useful for testing novel foundation designs and advances in turbine technology.